 Old Town Trolley is a convenient way to explore Balboa Park while maximizing your vacation time.
 Explore the many attractions Balboa Park has to offer, such as the San Diego Air and Space Museum, the San Diego Zoo, and much more!
-With stops throughout San Diego, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated 90 minute historic sightseeing tour.
+With stops throughout San Diego, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated historic sightseeing tour that’s just under two hours.
 Find the lowest price and money-saying packages by purchasing tickets direct through our website.

 Things to Do Nearby